balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

 For example, if you create a `User.js` model and `UserController.js` controller file in your project, then with blueprints enabled you will be able to immediately visit `/user/create?name=joe` to create a user, and visit `/user` to see an array of your app's users.
 All without writing a single line of code!
+More simply, with blueprint enabled, you have all of the `GET`, `POST`, `PUT` and `DELETE` API ready for you to use as soon as you create the model and controller with the same name.

 Blueprints are great for prototyping, but they are also a powerful tool in production due to their ability to be overridden, protected, extended or disabled